-The PWR8IEC is capable of generating and sending emails when an outlet enters a warning state (i.e. when a device is not pulling power outside of any scheduled downtime, power outages, or power surges).
+The PWR8VDC is capable of generating and sending daily email reports, or only when an outlet enters a warning state (i.e. power overload, undervoltage / overvoltage).
 The email can be customized with unique topic headers, and content can be customized to include individual outlet statuses, and then tested from this page.
-Emails can also be generated as a daily report by checking the box in SMTP Settings.